-You have enough to lose sleep about already, so we thought we’d step in so that at least you don’t need to fret about your spinal health too.
+With enough to lose sleep about already, we thought we’d step in so that at least you don’t need to fret about your spinal health too.
 Using a laptop for any length of time can lead to poor posture and all sorts of aches and pains so make sure you get into good habits for using yours before any problems arise.

 - Remember to backup OFTEN!
 At least once a week on a separate hard drive, (imagine if all your hard work was lost!).
 The backup should be stored separately from the laptop

 - Make sure you lock your laptop away in a drawer, well out of sight when you don’t have it with you

 - If you’re getting home insurance, check that your laptop is covered in the case of theft or burglary